wp-plugins/contact-form-7/README.txt

 * Supports multiple contact forms.
 * You can customize form and mail contents with simple markup.
 * Client side validation and AJAX submitting with jQuery Form Plugin.
+* Spam filtering with Akismet.

 #### Localization Included

+Thank you for your contribution.

 * Italian, by [Bruno](http://www.brunosalzano.com)
 * Japanese, by [Takayuki Miyoshi](http://ideasilo.wordpress.com) (plugin author)